 (Click to enlarge)

-1) We use portable puzzling trays that have lips all around the edge that prevent pieces from falling off the table (another great way pets discover, and enjoy, puzzle pieces!).
+1) We use portable puzzling trays that have lips all around the edge that prevent pieces from falling off the table.
+It’s amazing how many pets (and even vacuums) manage to find those tiny pieces buried in the rug.

-2) We also have a large zippered case that allows the portable tray to be sealed and closed up, a great way to keep pets, small kid’s hands and other ways pieces magically disappear.
-We use a Jigsort, but you could probably also use a large portfolio case that artists use, as long as the thickness is ok.
+2) We also have a large zippered case that allows the portable tray to be sealed and closed up.
+This is a great way to keep pets from magically make your pieces disappear.
+We use a Jigsort (actually we have several depending on the puzzles size), but you could probably also use a large portfolio case that artists use, as long as the thickness is ok to keep the tray in safely.

 3) Check under the table after every puzzling session!
 It’s amazing how easy it is for a little wood puzzle knob to cling on to a cuff and the next thing you know the piece is dropped on the floor, once again waiting for Johnny to find and destroy.